ufal/npfl138/tasks/mnist_cnn.md

 - `R-[layers]`: Add a residual connection.
 The `layers` contain a specification of at least one convolutional layer (but not a recursive residual connection `R`).
-  The input to the `R` layer should be processed sequentially by `layers`, and the produced output (after the ReLU nonlinearty of the last layer) should be added to the input (of this `R` layer).
+  The input to the `R` layer should be processed sequentially by `layers`, and the produced output (after the ReLU nonlinearity of the last layer) should be added to the input (of this `R` layer).
   Example: `R-[C-16-3-1-same,C-16-3-1-same]`
 - `F`: Flatten inputs.
 Must appear exactly once in the architecture.